fangq/mcx/README.md

 packed with numerous improvements in both functionality and stability.
 We want to specifically highlight the below major additions:

--   JSON/Binary JSON output files with built-in compression for easy sharing
 -   Built-in benchmarks for easy testing and adoption by new users
+-   Transition to JSON/JNIfTI input/output files for easy data sharing
 -   Exporting simulation as JSON with binary volume data
 -   All-in-one Windows installer for MCXStudio/MCX/MMC/MCXCL
 -   Automated code building, testing and continuous integration via Travis-CI